inwonakng/inwon.net/data/reading/localpfn.md

     > [!intuition]
     > Features values in tabular datasets can be semantically meaningful.
 Thus a distance metric that decomposes over individual features, i.e. $d(x, x') = \sum_{i} d(x_i, x_i')$ can be more effective than a learned distance metric.
 - Using the local context is better than using the global context.
-  - Instead of a single randomly-sampled context, compare against variations that try to use the full data for a _global_ context.
+  - Instead of a single randomly-sampled context, compare against variations that try to use the full data for a *global* context.
     - Compared against random ensemble and ensemble with no overlap.
-- When not fine-tuning, $k$ does not matter as much.
+  - When not fine-tuning (TabPFN + $k$NN), $k$ does not matter as much.
 But when fine-tuning (LocalPFN), more $k$ can be better.
+  - $k$NN is better than data distillation[^2]

 \*: The authors define a proxy for complexity as the **difference between the lowest and highest performer**.